 The station had a passing loop and two platforms, the main station building was on the 'down' platform and consisted of an 'L' shaped two storey stone built stationmasters's with a 'T' single storey wing containing the station offices.
 A glazed awning supported by iron columns spanned the platform between the two wings.
 The booking office and general waiting room shared the same room with a smaller ladies waiting room which was rarely used.
 There was a timber waiting room on the 'up' platform.

 the 'down' platform, a carriage dock, cattle dock, a small stone built goods warehouse with a siding passing through it, weighbridge, weigh office and a 3 ton crane adjacent to the timber sidings.
 The weighbridge was increased from 5 tons to 20 tons in 1934, the weigh office was probably also rebuilt at this time is the present structure is built of brick.
 One end loading dock was at the end of a siding adjacent to the goods shed while the cattle dock was alongside a short siding parallel with the main line on the west side of the Ings Lane overbridge.
-The signalbox controlling access to the goods yard was on the 'down' sided of the line beyond the platform.
+The signalbox controlling access to the goods yard was on the 'down' side of the line beyond the platform.

 |The goods yard was largely on the 'down' side of the line and initially comprised four sidings, one of these served a short lived timber engine shed which opened with the station and closed the following year when the line was extended to Pickering.
 In 1876 two more sidings were added mainly for timber.
 Other facilities at the station included coal drops immediately behind

-Although passenger traffic was always more profitable that freight the goods yard remained busy with a good trade in livestock, especially sheep until closure of the line.
+Although passenger traffic was always more profitable than freight the goods yard remained busy with a good trade in livestock, especially sheep until closure of the line.
 The Ministry of Supply dispatched large numbers of sheep from the station during WW2.

 After closure to passengers in 1953, the line between Pickering and Kirbymoorside was closed completely and the tracks lifted so Kirbymoorside became a terminus with all trains arriving from the west.
 After closure to passengers the station saw regular passenger use until 3rd May1964 with a range of excursion trains, these included shopping, football excursions, Sunday school outings to Scarborough and ramblers excursions to Kirbymoorside; the last train was a ramblers excursion..